 Neuronal codes range from the extreme of localist codes - where neurons respond highly selectively to single entities ('grandmother cells') to dense distributed codes where items are coded through the activity of many (e.g., 50%) neurons in an area [153,154].
 While localist codes minimize interference and are easily decodable, they are inefficient in terms of representational capacity.
 By contrast, dense distributed codes are capacity-efficient; however, they are costly in terms of metabolic cost and relatively difficult to decode.
 These are endpoints on a continuum quantified by a measure called sparsity, where 'population' sparsity indexes the proportion of neurons that fire in response to a given stimulus/location, and 'lifetime' sparsity indexes the proportion of stimuli to which a single neuron responds [26,153,155].
 For example, a population sparsity of 1% means that only 1% of the neurons in a population are active in representing a given input.
-Two randomly selected sparse patterns tend to have low overlap (for two randomly selected patterns of equal sparsity over the same set of neurons, the average proportion of neurons in either pattern that is active in the other is equal to the sparsity), but neurons still participate in several different memories, making them more efficient than localist codes.
-Despite variability in estimates of the sparsity of a given brain region [27,153,156,157], the DG is widely believed to sustain among the sparsest neural code in the brain (\sim 0.5-1% population sparseness) [25-27].
+Two randomly selected sparse patterns tend to have low overlap (for two randomly selected patterns of equal sparsity), but neurons, the average proportion of neurons in either pattern that is active in the other is equal to the sparsity variability in estimates of the sparsity of a given brain region [27,153,156,157], the DG is widely believed to sustain among the sparsest neural code in the brain (~0.5-1% population sparseness) [25-27].
 The CA3 region, to which the DG projects, is thought to be less sparse (~2.5% [47]).
 Many studies find less-sparse patterns in CA1 than CA3 [134,152].